uniVocity/shopify/README.md

 for WordPress, Magento, etc.

-Source code and documentation will be available here on this GitHub repository, and the work will begin once the **SHOP** pool starts generating rewards on the Cardano mainnet.
+Source code and documentation will be available here on this GitHub repository, and the work has [already begun](https://github.com/uniVocity/shopify/commits/master)!

 ## Delegate to the **SHOP** pool to help expand the cardano ecosystem!